Reduce alert fatigue with event filters

 resolveevent through to the filter

-For more information about configuring these values, see the filter asset’s README.
+For more information about configuring these values, see the filter dynamic runtime asset’s README.
 Next, you’ll assign the newly minted event filter to a handler.

 Assign the event filter to a handler

 Just like with the interactively created event filter, you’ll introduce the filter into your Sensu workflow by configuring a handler to use it.
 Here’s an example:

 --- api_version: core/v2 type: Handler metadata: namespace: default name: slack spec: type: pipe command: 'sensu-slack-handler --channel ''#general'' --timeout 20 --username ''sensu'' ' env_vars: - SLACK_WEBHOOK_URL=https://www.webhook-url-for-slack.com timeout: 30 filters: - is_incident - fatigue_check

 Validate the event filter